ashhhlynn/custom-fantasy-optimizer/README.md

 ### Features
 - Interactive sortable queue and lineup tables
 - Lock or exclude players from your lineup
-- Specify position for FLEX
+- Require at least 1 FLEX from a specified team
 - QB + RB/WR/TE stacks (same team or opposing)
 - RB + DST stacks
+- Specify position for FLEX slot
 - Exclude players opposing your DST
 - Set limit of 1 RB per team
-- Require at least 1 FLEX from a specified team
 - Optimizes highest projected lineup with PuLP

 ### How It Works